MewsSystems/developers/jobs/SRE/Readme.md

 **Output**: Name of endpoints that regressed and the time when it approximately happened.

 Note that the quality of the code is not the most important aspect, since this is not a task for a backend engineer.
+Since the task is pretty vague, it is also ok to make some reasonable assumptions about the form of regression.
+Just make sure to state them with your solution.